strawberry-graphql/strawberry/docs/types/scalars.md

 ## Overriding built in scalars

-To override the behaviour of the built in scalars you can create a custom Schema and implement a custom `get_scalar` function.
+To override the behaviour of the built in scalars you can pass a map of overrides to your schema.

 Here is a full example of replacing the built in `DateTime` scalar with one that serializes all datetimes as unix timestamps: